 These are only a few of the tax planning strategies available.
 There are a lot of moving parts involved with tax strategies that must be handled correctly not only to minimize taxes but also to ensure it is compliant with IRS requirements.
 A well-structured Installment sale or Installment trust can be a great strategy for a business owner looking to minimize risk and maximize their net proceeds from the sale of their business.

-Business Tax Strategy CPA – Advisor
+Business Tax Strategy Advisors

 Disclaimer

 Tax liabilities are different for every business sale-transaction based on the transaction type (stock vs asset sale), the tax basis for your company, transaction structure, and other factors.
 There is no one-size-fits all answer for taxes on the sale of a business.
 The examples above are general in nature and will not apply to every or any particular transaction.
 You should review your particular prospective tax liabilities for the sale of your business with a tax advisor-CPA familiar with business sale transaction taxes.
 Pacific Business Sales and its agents and broker are not tax or financial advisors, the information above is for informational purposes only.
+Pacific Business Sales does not accept any referral fees from financial and tax advisors referred by our firm to our clients.